quicwg/base-drafts/draft-ietf-quic-transport.md

 ensure connection stability.
 This section describes the protocol for migrating a connection to a preferred server address.

-Migrating a connection to a new server address mid-connection is left for future work.
+Migrating a connection to a new server address mid-connection is not supported by the version of QUIC specified in this document.
 If a client receives packets from a new server address when the client has not initiated a migration to that address, the client SHOULD discard these packets.

 ### Communicating a Preferred Address